Maternal bond: Pregnancy

 Once sufficiently developed, the developing fetus has some awareness of the mother's heartbeat and voice and can respond to touch or movement and hear sounds from the surrounding environment.
 By the seventh month of pregnancy, two-thirds of women report a strong maternal bond with their unborn child.

-Some mothers who did not want the pregnancy may not have a close relationship with their child due to a sense of foreigness/unfamiliarity.
-They are more likely to suffer from post-partum depression or other mental health problems and less likely to breastfeed.
+Some mothers who did not want the pregnancy may not have a close relationship with their child due to a sense of foreignness/unfamiliarity.
+They are more likely to suffer from postpartum depression or other mental health problems and less likely to breastfeed.

 Childbirth and post pregnancy

 Childbirth is an experience that can strengthen the mother and child bond.
 Factors such as a traumatic birth, the mother's childhood, medical stress, lack of support and the influence of a spouse or partner/family or socioeconomic factors like poverty can weaken the bond.

-Physical contact between infants and caregivers is very important to building, and bonding is still possible for infants which require hospital care which reduces the opportunities for physical contact, for example those infants who are born prematurely.
-Parents and premature infants can still bond by cuddling and hugging, by touching in and around incubators, and by playing, with skin to skin like firms of contact particularly effective.
+Physical contact between infants and caregivers is very important to building, and bonding is still possible for infants which require hospital care, which reduces the opportunities for physical contact—for example, those infants who are born prematurely.
+Parents and premature infants can still bond by cuddling and hugging, by touching in and around incubators, and by playing, with skin-to-skin forms of contact particularly effective.

-Emotional bonding theory first appeared in the mid-1970s and bonding theories outlining descriptions and causes of good bonding and poor bonding were established understandings by the mid 1980s.
+Emotional bonding theory first appeared in the mid-1970s and bonding theories outlining descriptions and causes of good bonding and poor bonding were established understandings by the mid-1980s.

 Oxytocin

 Production of oxytocin during childbirth and lactation increases parasympathetic activity.
 Thus, anxiety is theoretically reduced.
 Maternal oxytocin circulation is said to predispose women to bond and show bonding behavior, although this has been disputed.

-Breastfeeding is also strongly believed to foster the bond, via touch, response and mutual gazing as it stimulates the experience with the baby gazing up and down the mother and drinking from the mother's nipples.
+Breastfeeding is also strongly believed to foster the bond, via touch, response and mutual gazing, as it stimulates the experience with the baby gazing up and down the mother and drinking from the mother's nipples.